Donor Relations Policy

 The Central Park Conservancy, Inc. (the "Conservancy") uses financial support from its donors to fulfill its mission of restoring, managing and enhancing Central Park, in partnership with the public.
 Central Park Conservancy strives to earn the trust of its donors by taking measures to effect transparency and accountability to the public at all times, while respecting the desire of any donors who wish to remain anonymous.

 This Donor Relations Policy aims to clarify Central Park Conservancy's policies and procedures regarding recognition of gifts, donor privacy, and honoring donor intent.
-Central Park Conservancy, through this policy, strives to adhere to the principles set forth by the Donor Bill of Rights created by the Association of Fund Raising Professionals.
+The Conservancy, through this policy, strives to adhere to the principles set forth by the Donor Bill of Rights created by the Association of Fund Raising Professionals.

 Confidentiality of Personal Information of Donors